apache/infrastructure-website/content/pages/digicert-use.md

 1. Log on to [DigiCert ONE](https://one.digicert.com/).
 1. Select "Account" from the menu in the top right-hand corner.
 1. Select "Access" in the left-hand menu.
-1. Select "API token" and create a new API token with your ASF id as the name and an expiry date ~1 year in the future.
+1. Select "API token" and create a new API token with a unique name (e.g. ASF ID + year) as the name and an expiry date ~1 year in the future.
 1. Keep a record of the token value
-1. Select "Client Auth" and create a new client certificate with your ASF id as the name and an expiry date ~1 year in the future.
+1. Select "Client Auth" and create a new client certificate with a unique name (e.g. ASF ID + year) as the name and an expiry date ~1 year in the future.
 1. Download the certificate and keep a record of the password

 ### Step 3: Install the OS integration